PA0SNY

 I program the memories using te FTB software as developed by Bob Freeth, G4HFQ.

 I own the Rig for a long time.
-I think I bought it in the year when it was presented to the world.
-28 MHz is only used from the car with a quad band mobile antenna.
-Normally, however, the unit is in the shack on the V2000 Diamond antenna.
+I bought it in the year when it was presented to the world.
+The unit is now fixed in the shack on the V2000 Diamond antenna.

-The only issue I encountered was the squelch of the left 'window', that failed after the rig fell from the passenger seat during a braking action....
+The only issue I encountered was the squelch of the left 'window', that failed after the rig fell from the passenger seat during a car braking action....
 Finally it became clear that the squelch potentiometer had failed due to the shock: I could have it fixed mechanically by glueing parts together.
-Thanks to friend an SWL Steven.
+Thanks my radio friend and SWL Steven.

 CRT Electro UV

-I use it for in the car, as it is so easy to carry with my 2m/70cm combi antenna with magnetic base.
-It is also nice to monitor Marine trafic in the area.
+I use it in the car, as it is so easy to carry with my 2m/70cm combi antenna with magnetic base.

 Indication: about 2 cigarette packs "big".

-When I stopped working on my 63rd birthday, my colleagues gave me this SDRPlay.
-At that time the RSP1 was the latest (and only) version.
-It is so versatile!
-Recently I discovered that memory banks can be filled with readily available xxx.s1b files.
-Or, better, you can fabricate your own!
-I managed to make a memory bank for Amsterdam Schiphol Airport related communication and information frequencies: check the screen picture!
-There will definitely be more of such home brew s!b files.
+When I stopped working on my 63rd birthday (2017), my colleagues gave me this SDRPlay.
+I discovered that memory banks can be filled with readily available xxx.s1b files.
+Or, you can fabricate your own!
+I managed to make a memory bank for Amsterdam Schiphol Airport related frequencies.

 Yaesu FT-60 porto